 There are all sorts of ways to be charged with theft in Georgia, such as theft by shoplifting or theft by extortion.
 One of the most common types of theft is called theft by taking.
-The criminal defense attorneys at Fleming and Nelson in Augusta GA have years of experience protecting the rights of those charged with theft by taking.
+The criminal defense attorneys at Fleming & Nelson, LLP have years of experience protecting the rights of those charged with theft by taking.
 Below we provide information to better help you understand what the crime is and how it is viewed and handled in Georgia.

 Under the Official Code of Georgia Annotated Section 16-8-2, theft by taking occurs when a person unlawfully takes or, being in lawful possession thereof, unlawfully appropriates any property of another with the intention of depriving the other person of the property, regardless of the manner in which the property is taken or appropriated.
 This is a fairly broad legal definition and encompasses a variety of methods and property codified under the Georgia theft by taking statute.
 It can include a person who withholds another person’s property permanently or temporarily.
 It can also involve disposing of another person’s property in a way that makes it impossible for them to recover it.